thehonorguard/mkdocs/docs/basics.md

 #### Buddy system

 To organize a squad, we utilize a system called the "Buddy System".
 This systems divides the squad up in 3 teams of 2 soldiers.
 These teams/buddies look out for each other during combat and keep each other alive.<br>
-// If you buddy would go down, You should be the first to realize this, and call it out immediately to the CLS of your team. //
+>If your buddy would go down, you  would and should be the first to realize this, and call it out immediately to the CLS of your team.

 ### Support teams